 Prior to joining AP&S, Nick was an associate at Donoghue Barrett and Singal.
 He also served as a judicial law clerk to the superior court judges of Connecticut where he assisted those judges in deciding pretrial dispositive motions.
 Nick interned with the Honorable Francis X. Flaherty, Associate Justice of the Rhode Island Supreme Court.
 He also interned with the Civil Division of the Office of the Attorney General of Rhode Island.
 While in law school, Nick was an active member of the school’s moot court program and served as an articles editor on the Roger Williams Law Review.

-- In 2016, Nick represented a Rhode Island municipality in a seventeen day bench trial in Rhode Island Superior Court defending constitutional claims arising from the municipality’s pension reform efforts and helped secure a judgment in favor of the municipality on all counts.
+- Represented a Rhode Island municipality in a seventeen day bench trial in Rhode Island Superior Court defending constitutional claims arising from the municipality’s pension reform efforts and helped secure a judgment in favor of the municipality on all counts.

-- Nick represented the Providence Board of Canvassers in connection with a citizen recall of a city councilman and the resulting litigation before the Rhode Island Superior Court and the Rhode Island Supreme Court, as well as administrative proceedings before the State Board of Elections.
+- Represented the Providence Board of Canvassers in connection with a citizen recall of a city councilman and the resulting litigation before the Rhode Island Superior Court and the Rhode Island Supreme Court, as well as administrative proceedings before the State Board of Elections.

 - Successfully secured a preliminary injunction in Rhode Island Superior Court for Providence County on behalf of an insurance brokerage firm enjoining the termination of a brokerage contract with a national medical malpractice insurance company and subsequently negotiated a settlement extending the termination date.